-Short-term investments consist of guaranteed investment certificates earning interest at rates ranging between 2.60% and 3.35% and maturing in March 2023.
+Short-term investments consist of guaranteed investment certificates earning interest at rates of 4.00% and maturing between January and March 2024.

-4. Due from Related Party
+4. Related Party Transactions

 The balance is due from Blue Sea Philanthropy USA, Inc., a controlled entity.
 The Entity appoints the majority of Blue Sea Philanthropy USA, Inc.'s Board of Directors and, according to the bylaws, a decision cannot be passed without the Entity's Board of Directors' approval.
 Blue Sea Philanthropy USA, Inc. is incorporated in the United States as a not-for-profit entity.
 Blue Sea Philanthropy USA, Inc. is engaged in the operation of helping registered charities raise funds by organizing fundraising events.
+The balance due from Blue Sea Philanthropy USA, Inc. is unsecured and has no fixed terms of repayment.